czerwonk/hakanai/SECURITY_REPORT.md

 - **Automatic Binary Detection**: Prevents file corruption with proper handling

 **Production Readiness:**
 Hakanai maintains its **A security rating** and continues to be excellent for production deployment.
-The multi-file support and build system enhancements strengthen functionality without introducing security vulnerabilities.
+The IP whitelisting, multi-file support, and build system enhancements strengthen functionality without introducing security vulnerabilities.

 ## Recommendations Summary